CMSC216 Project 3: Assembly Coding and Debugging

 structs, a single

 movq / movl / movwmay be enough to move the entire struct into an argument register.
-For larger structs, several moves may be required.
+For larger structs, several moves may be required. - When manipulating the stack, use the modern convention of relying on the stack pointer only with positive offsets for local data.
+Use the base pointer only as a callee save regiser.

-3.3 Register Summary Diagram
+3.3 Register Reference Diagram

 For reference, here is a picture that appears in the lecture slides that summarizes the names and special uses for the registers in x86-64.